Automated Driving Systems Create Countless Legal Questions

 That means that in the case of the Uber ADS car that struck and killed the pedestrian on March 18th, Uber may ultimately be held criminally liable for her death.
 As of this post, investigators are still piecing together what exactly happened before determining whether one or more parties were at fault.

-Fort Myers personal injury attorney Mike Noone of Goldberg Noone, LLC, thinks there are far more questions than answers when it comes to the subject of driverless vehicles.
+Fort Myers personal injury attorney Mike Noone of Goldberg Noone Abraham, thinks there are far more questions than answers when it comes to the subject of driverless vehicles.

 “While it may be true that ADS vehicles could reduce the number of serious crashes, it’s far too early to tell,” he points out.
 “The majority of motor vehicle accidents are the result of some form of human error, like distracted driving or speeding, so it is possible taking the human factor out of the equation could result in fewer crashes”, says Noone.
 “But as the pedestrian death in Arizona shows us, the technology is not where it needs to be to introduce autonomous vehicles into the mainstream.”